babarindeoluwaseun-cpu/msba-portfolio-Oluwaseun-Babarinde/README.md

 ## Limitation
 The model may be sensitive to changes in customer behavior over time (data drift), so periodic retraining is required.
+## Notes
+This repository was created as part of the MSBA predictive analytics final project.